clementvidon/Makefile_tutor/README.md

 everything that is covered in this tutorial will be carefully detailed.

-Initially intended to help 42 students to step up their Makefile skills through **a documented template** that evolves gradually, **version by version**.
+Initially intended to help 42 students to step up their Makefile skills through **a C destined documented template** that evolves gradually, **version by version**.
 With the aim of making them more digestible and even tasty  🍔

-**2 hours** estimated to complete this tutorial.
-86 hours invested to design it.
+**1h30 hours** estimated to complete this tutorial.
+90 hours invested to design it.

 **TL;DR** Refer to the bold text.